kumarmunish/kumarmunish/README.md

 ### 👋 Hi, I'm Munish!

-I'm a Site Reliability Engineer with 8+ years of experience across QA, DevOps, and SRE.
+I'm a Site Reliability Engineer with 8+ years of experience across SRE, DevOps, and QA.
 I build scalable, resilient, and observable infrastructure.
 My journey began in QA, but I became obsessed with how systems behave in production — and how to make them better.

 ### 🛠️ Tools & Technologies I Work With